 Nathan James Dearden (b.
 1992) is a composer and conductor, whose music is regularly performed across the UK and overseas by a variety of different instrumentalists and ensembles, from both community ensembles to internationally renowned musicians.

-Upcoming projects for 2018 include a song-cycle collaboration with composer and pianist Michael Finnissy, a new work for The Berkeley Ensemble as part of Tŷ Cerdd’s CoDI Chamber, plus a new work for the Swansea Philharmonic Choir as part of Making Music UK’s Adopt-a-Composer Scheme.
+Upcoming projects include a song-cycle collaboration with composer and pianist Michael Finnissy, a new work for The Berkeley Ensemble as part of Tŷ Cerdd’s CoDI Chamber, plus a new work for the Swansea Philharmonic Choir as part of Making Music UK’s Adopt-a-Composer Scheme.

 Nathan has recently been awarded an Early Career Public Engagement Grant from the Institute of Musical Research in support of Spotlight Series: Finnissy at 70 and was selected as a London Philharmonic Orchestra Leverhulme Arts Scholar for their 2016/2017 season.
 In May 2017, Nathan received the inaugural Paul Mealor Award for Outstanding Young Composers by the Welsh Music Guild.